sofnom/HistoPathNCA_pipeline/README.md

 4. A series of .png files named "overlay_x_y.png" with the initial tile image overlayed with the nuclear/cellular and pigment annotations and a series of .png files named "overlay_out_of_pigment_x_y.png" for visualization of only the objects that do not overlap pigment areas along with the pigmented regions.
 These files are generated for every tile analyzed.

 ## Data analysis
 Analysis of the generated data is focusing on creating a visualization of the average feature values for the identified nuclei/cells at the patient level.
 The way the analysis is set, it can take care of multiple slides by patient by aggregating all the information from all the slides.
+Three scripts are developed:
+1. data_analysis_nuclei.r
+2. data_analysis_cells.r
+3. data_analysis_pigment.r
+All three scripts take as input a folder where all the output files from the previous step are saved for all patients/slides.
+More specifically,

-The analysis generates a file called "accepted_nuclei_normalized.txt" (or accepted_cells_normalized.txt)
+The analysis generates a file called "per_patient_nuclei_data_normalized.txt" (or per_patient_cell_data_normalized.txt) for the first two scripts and a file called "" for the pigment analysis.

-Note: Please, make sure you update the scripts if the patient identifiers you are using have length different than 6 or 12.
+Note: Please, make sure you update the scripts if the patient identifiers you are using have length different than 6 (our NYU cohort) or 12 (TCGA data).